Benteler International: Glass Processing Equipment

 The business area Glass Processing Equipment, associated to the division Automotive, generated revenues of around €55 million in 2019.
 This business develops and builds glass-processing machinery and plant for flat glass that is used in the construction, automotive, solar and display glass industries.
 For the areas of architectural glass, automotive glass and technical glass, the company supplies grinding machines, drilling machines, washing machines and screen-printing machines, plus complex processing lines (combination of machines), CNC processing centers, systems to manufacture laminated glass, systems for assembling solar modules, mirror-coating lines, production lines for automotive glass (windscreens, side lites and rear windows), and handling systems for automatic loading of systems and production lines (robots, portal stackers, specialized systems for automotive glass).

+Associated activities

+The wider BENTELER network covers additional companies that maintain entrepreneurial connections to the Benteler Group.
+One of these is Benteler Trading International AG (BTI), a global supply chain services company specializing in third‑party inventory ownership.
+The company buys, holds, and sells inventory on behalf of its clients, assuming ownership at various points in the supply chain to support operational continuity and flexibility.
+BTI’s services cover inbound logistics, warehousing, production line integration, outbound distribution, and global trade compliance, including Importer of Record (IOR) and Exporter of Record (EOR) capabilities.
+Operating across multiple industries and geographies, BTI supports the management of raw materials, work-in-progress, and finished goods.
+BTIs inventory ownership and Asset-as-a-Service models are used to mitigate supply chain risk, manage demand variability, and optimise working capital while maintaining scalable and resilient supply chain operations.

 Locations

 Benteler has around 90 locations in 24 countries in Africa, Asia, Europe, North and South America.

 In Germany Benteler has subsidiaries (plants, sales and engineering offices, warehouses, offices) in 22 cities.
 Benteler plants are located in the German cities of Paderborn-Talle, Bielefeld, Düsseldorf, Saarlouis, Siegen-Weidenau, Kleinenberg, Warburg, Eisenach and Schwandorf (Automotive and Glass Processing) and in Schloß Neuhaus, Paderborn, Lingen, Dinslaken.